The Coalition for Children

 • Older Toddlers/ Preschoolers: Play ABC’s in the Room by go through the alphabet and start naming things you see for different letters

 • Use it as a sensory tool: pick up items in nature or around your home environment.
-Acorns, leaves, pine needles, stones, etc. Explore unique items on hand with different textures and colors.
-Hold the item in your hand or child’s hand and just talk about what you see and feel.
-Notice the colors.
-Notice the textures.
-Ask them: How does it feel in your hand?
-How does it feel when you squeeze it, etc.?
+Acorns, leaves, pine needles, stones, etc. Explore the items you find:

 Picture

-• Simply “noticing” or observing with NO judgement!
+• Simply “noticing” or observing from an objective perspective

 Kindness